folbert/fewbricks/README.md

  Some experience with ACF and knowledge about what a field, field group etc is is recommended and that can all be read up on in the [documentation for ACF](http://www.advancedcustomfields.com/resources).

 ## Installation
- 1. Make sure that the [requirements](#requirements) are met
+ 1. Make sure that the [requirements](#requirements) are met.
+If you are using Composer, we will install the plugin "Hidden field for ACF" for you.
+If you are not using Composer, please install the "Hidden field for ACF" manually.
- 2. Add to your pluginfolder as you would any other WordPress plugin.
+ 2. Add Fewbricks to your pluginfolder manually or by using Composer.
- 3. In the main folder named fewbricks, there is another folder named "fewbricks".
-Move that folder to your theme folder and do not **rename** it or any of its child directories.
+ 3. In the main folder named fewbricks, there is a folder also named "fewbricks".
+Move that folder to your theme folder and do __not__ rename it or any of its child directories.
 All your custom code will reside in this folder.
  4. Activate the plugin.

  __Important__